 Pensionable income is, simply put, your fixed annual salary plus your Christmas bonus.
 It does not include other payments, such as holiday pay, variable payments or bonuses.
 The basis of the contribution calculation is your pensionable income and your employment rate on 31 December of the previous year.
 If your employment rate changes in the course of the year, your annual contribution is adjusted accordingly.
 Salary increases however are only taken into account when calculating contributions for the following year.

 The state pension insurance contribution ceiling (“Beitragsbemessungsgrenze”) is the income ceiling up to which contributions to state pension insurance have to be paid.
 If your salary exceeds the contribution ceiling, then there is no entitlement to state pension insurance for this salary amount.
 The annual amount on which the amount of our contributions is based is currently € 85,200 (last updated: 2021).
 It is adjusted every year.

 The Fresenius contribution is paid annually to a provident fund (“Fresenius Unterstützungskasse”).
 This is a legally independent pension institution which manages the financing of pensions for us.
 For regulatory reasons, the contributions for younger employees are paid into a direct insurance until these employees turn 23.

 To finance pensions, the Fresenius Provident Fund forwards payments to the company Allianz Lebensversicherungs-AG and agrees a life insurance policy in your name.
 Later payouts correspond to the payments from this insurance in their amount.

 Pension payments develop in accordance with the insurance rate until the beginning of retirement.
 Any surplus is credited to your pension assets.
 In this way, you benefit from positive movements in the capital markets.
-In any case, you are guaranteed to receive your pension contributions when you retire.

 When is the pension paid out?